Lambda-X/lambdax-blog/resources/templates/md/posts/2016-03-07-macros-explained.md

 Basically, we are telling the evaluator to take that list made of data and now treat it like code, and that's what it does: it evaluates it to the value `100`.

-And here is where the magic begins: wouldn't it be even greater if we could **modify our original list in our program** and only than pass it to the evaluator?
+And here is where the magic begins: wouldn't it be great if we could **modify `my-list` programmatically** and only than pass it to the evaluator?
 After all, it's simply data...

 ```clojure